justinSmileDate/justinSmileDate/README.md

 -->

-I love to talk on trending ⚡ technology ⚡, I have huge attraction on 🔭 DolphonDB 🔭 and I am very  😄 focused 😄 when I code.
+I love to talk on trending ⚡ technology ⚡, I have some attraction on 🔭 DolphonDB 🔭 and I am very  😄 focused 😄 when I code.

 - 🏢 I'm currently Studying at **ZJU**
 - 🚀 I use daily: